dedenbangkit/tzone/README.md

 <timezone>[:name][:start time][:end time]
 ```

-You can set zones in your home director `~/.tzone`:
+You can set YAML zones in your home directory `~/.tzone`:

 ```
 - tz: "UTC"